 Pediatric SIG: Challenges in Managing Complex Pediatric Burns

 Discussion on complex wound management and timing/indications for therapies such as laser treatments, scar release, steroids.
 The effectiveness of splints and the long-term results of splint therapy will be discussed.
 The psychosocial aspects of burn care specific to the pediatrics population will be reviewed.

 10:00 am – 1:00 pm

 The Pharmacy SIG focuses on pharmacotherapy issues in burn patients.
 Year-in-Review focuses on high-impact publications from the past year for infectious diseases and non-infectious diseases.
 Pro-Con Debate involves an interactive discussion of current pharmacologic therapies.
 Protocol Sharing and Patient Case Reviews allow members to discuss a variety of pharmacotherapy topics.

 Learn what’s new with the Burn Care Quality Platform (BCQP), data dictionary revisions, registry, and reporting.
-The ABA and our vendor-partner, BData, will provide a review of the new software and offer an interactive training opportunity for burn registrars.
+The ABA Quality and Burn Registry Co-Chairs and our vendors-partner, BData, will provide a review of the quality initiatives, new software, and offer an interactive opportunity for burn registrars to ask questions.